tylerlrhodes/blog2/content/posts/clojure-sequences.md

-Going by the docs here, the immediate thing to be concerned with is the potential difference in the return value between *rest* and *next*, even though the appear to do the same thing.
+Going by the docs here, the immediate thing to be concerned with is the potential difference in the return value between *rest* and *next*, even though they appear to do the same thing.

 The roots of this are explored at [Making Clojure Lazier](https://clojure.org/reference/lazy), and is a sort of